akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ## Goals
 By the end of this session, you should be familiar with the following:
-* Command lines, why they're useful, and how to implement them
+* Command lines, why they're useful, how to implement them
-* Navigating different directories on your system (`pwd`, `cd`, `ls`)
+* Navigating directories on your system (`pwd`, `cd`, `ls`)
-* Assessing and changing file permissions (`ls -l`, `chmod`)
+* Assessing/changing file permissions (`ls -l`, `chmod`)
 * Moving/downloading data (`wget`, `curl`, `scp`)
 * Viewing, copying, moving files (`head`, `tail`, `more`, `less`, `cat`, `rm`, `mv`, `mkdir`)
 * Running R scripts from the command line (`Rscript`, `nohup`)

 We'll download raw sequence data, make backups, and analyze the quality of the data.
-For the ***Exercises*** below, try to come up with an answer on your own before revealing the solution (clicking the "Details" dropdown arrow).
+For the 3 ***Exercises*** below, try to come up with an answer on your own before revealing the solution (clicking the "Details" dropdown arrow).

 ## Background and Terminology
-In this exercise, we'll be working in the **command line interface (CLI)**  for Linux.
+We'll be working in the **command line interface (CLI)**  for Linux.
 This is different from a **graphical user interface (GUI)**, which is used when you open a Windows or Mac computer.
 Instead of moving your mouse over an icon on your desktop and double-clicking it to run, we'll initiate programs using text delivered on the command line.

 So what is the command line?
 Essentially, a **command** is a string of text that, through the use of a command-line interpreter (usually the program **Terminal**), tells the computer what to do.
-The command line connects the user to a computer operating system, on your own computer or a remote server.
+The command line connects the user to an operating system, on your own computer or a remote server.
 To communicate with the computer, we typically use a **shell**, called such because it wraps around the outside of the "core" part of a computer (termed the **kernel**).
 Specifically, today we'll be using a shell named "Bourne Again Shell"--or, more commonly, **BASH**.

 ## Motivation
-Almost everyone who's used to normally working in a GUI finds the use of a CLI burdensome.
-So, why should we go through this exercise?
+Almost everyone who's used to working in a GUI finds the use of a CLI burdensome.
+So why should we put ourselves through this?

 1. *Necessity*: many widely used programs (e.g. for population genetics, [ipyrad](https://ipyrad.readthedocs.io/en/master/3-installation.html), [Stacks](https://catchenlab.life.illinois.edu/stacks/)) can only be run in a Linux (or Unix) environment.
 Learning the steps here allows you to install and run these programs.
-2. *Supportability*: Linux is cool because, unlike Mac OS or Windows, it's entirely open-source.
-If you have an issue on your Mac/Windows OS, you have to contact IT or the support team for Apple/Microsoft.
-If you have an issue on a Linux OS, you do the same thing that you do when you encounter an error in R or Python: Google it, look at the relevant post on Stack Overflow, and make the fix yourself.
+2. *Supportability*: Linux is cool because unlike Mac OS or Windows, it's entirely open-source.
+On your Mac/Windows OS, if you have an issue, you have to contact IT or the support team for Apple/Microsoft.
+If you have an issue on a Linux OS, you do the same thing you'd do when encountering an error in R or Python: Google it, look at the relevant post on Stack Overflow, and make the fix yourself.
 Linux is supportable because it's open-source.
 3. *Reproducibility*: Unlike a GUI, working in a CLI allows for complete reproducibility.
 The commands used to install and run a program on one computer can be used across systems to achieve identical results.

 ## Getting started: Log onto the Hoban Lab server
-Sign in to the [Hoban Lab server](http://10.129.0.151:8787/auth-sign-in?appUri=%2F), using the username and password Austin has given to you.
-After providing your information, you'll be taken a screen that matches what you would see if you were to open RStudio on your personal desktop.
+Sign in to the [Hoban Lab server](http://10.129.0.151:8787/auth-sign-in?appUri=%2F), using the username and password Austin gave you.
+After providing your information, you'll be taken a screen matching what you'd see if you were to open RStudio on your personal desktop.
 This is RStudio-Server: you're running RStudio on the lab's Linux server.

 Check out the source panel for scripting, the Console/Terminal, environment and history pane, and the files, viewer, packages, and help pane.
 You can customize this if you like.